vmieres/The-Gold-Standard/README.md

 + Mexico and Russsia had the lowest minimum wages over the years.

-+ Netherlands and Luxemberg had the highest minimum wages over the years.
++ Netherlands and Luxembourg had the highest minimum wages over the years.

 + New Zealand and the UK are continuosly increasing the minimum wage over the years.